-After an incident is reported by a member of the Residence Life staff or Safety and Security, the students involved will receive Call to Hearing Letters, alerting them to the need to make an appointment with a conduct officer.
-The student is responsible for making and attending an appointment within the time allotted.
-During the appointment, the student will have the opportunity to review the Incident Report and share any additional information with the conduct officer as well as discuss the incident and the student's involvement.
+After an incident is reported by a member of the Residence Life staff, Campus Safety, or another University official, the students involved will receive Call to Hearing Letters, alerting them of the need to schedule an appointment with a conduct officer.
+The student is responsible for scheduling and attending an appointment within the time allotted.
+During the appointment, the student will have the opportunity to review the Incident Report and share any additional information with the conduct officer, as well as discuss the incident and the student's involvement.

-Based on various national and state laws including FERPA (Family Educational Rights to Privacy Acts) and IPA (California Information Privacy ACt), when the University decides that compelling circumstances exist which affect the health and/or safety of an individual, it is the right of the University to notify parents about their student's situation.
+According to FERPA (Family Educational Rights and Privacy Act), when the University decides that compelling circumstances exist which affect the health and/or safety of an individual, it is the right of the University to notify parents about their student's situation.
 There are specific times and incidents which the University will alert parents about.
 They are not limited to, but include the following:

 - Transport to the hospital for emergency/life threatening care

 - 2nd Alcohol Violation (if the student is under 21 years of age)

 - Drug Possession (if the student is under 21 years of age)